Skip to Main Content

 Commission term: 2017-2021; 2021-2025

 Commissioner Janice Curtis Greene, representing Baltimore County, was appointed to the Maryland Commission on African American History and Culture in 2017 by Governor Lawrence J. Hogan.
 Commissioner Green is a multi-award-winning Author, Teaching Artist and Master storyteller, an American Griot, keeping the history and culture of the African Diaspora alive.
 She is a past President and Life Member of both the Griots’ Circle of Maryland, Inc. and the National Association of Black Storytellers.
+In 2022, an official Governor’s Citation recognized Commissioner Greene as the Official Griot for the State of Maryland.

 Dr. Walter “Wali” Gill